Saunas and sweat lodges developed independently in very diverse cultures, from Finland to Native America to Russia and beyond.

 how long to stay in sauna?

 You can then relax outside of the sauna for about the same amount of time you were in sauna as your body prepares itself for another round and Feel free to enjoy a warm foot-bath or wear cozy socks while you lounge to keep your feet warm.
+If you have any concerns, consult with vetted professionals.
 Three rounds are typical for the sauna ritual, but you can increase or reduce this as you like.

 How to mimic a sauna at home: